This post contains affiliate links. We may earn a small commission at no extra cost to you. Learn more

 - Persian

-Slow-poached in olive oil at a low, lazy heat, asparagus turns silky and almost fatty in a way that raw or steamed spears never manage.
-Then comes the sucker punch: barberries, the tart little Iranian pantry staple, cut straight through all that richness.
-Fenugreek-spiked herb oil and smoked almond shards push the whole thing squarely onto Nowruz-table territory, where sweet, sour, and bitter belong together.
+Slow-poaching asparagus in olive oil at 80°C turns the spears silky and almost fatty in a way that steaming never does.
+Then barberries, the tart little Iranian pantry staple, cut straight through all that richness with a clean, piercing sourness.
+Fenugreek herb oil and smoked almond shards push the whole thing onto Nowruz-table territory, where sweet, sour, and bitter belong together.

 - 900 g thick asparagus spears, woody ends snapped off